koterin/green-auth/README.md

 Simple authorization service serving as a firewall for all your online content

-> Extra: there are some features described in another section (TBD)

 ## Build

 > For building you'll need `ansible` and `ansible-playbook` installed on your machine